JRamos1993/cnn-onset-detection/results.md

-Results:

-STFT
+# Notable results

+#### Short-Time Fourier Transform
-- 25 epochs, 8 folds, 256 batch size, 0.01 learning rate, momentum 0.8, generated dataset on training
+- 25 epochs, 8 folds, 256 batch size
+- SGD with 0.01 learning rate and 0.8 momentum
-Average scores for all folds:
+- Dataset came directly from calculations/no images Average scores for all folds:
 > Accuracy: 0.856433681845665 (+- 0.0010780587816151643)
 > Loss: 0.31663211509585376